joaohenry23/custom_color_palette/README.md

 ```

-Check if package was installed
+Check if package was installed with:

 ```
 pip show custom-color-palette